Azure/azure-service-operator/.github/ISSUE_TEMPLATE/user-story-issue-template.md

 - [ ] The helper library has the ability to diagnose issues.
 (Discuss the logger we want to use)

 **Tasks**
-Add a link to tasks you would like to create for this user story
+Reference this issue when you create tasks for this user story